pinkythepinkmonkey/nft-minter/README.md

 Mint NFT collections on Ethereum Virtual Machine (EVM) blockchains such as Ethereum, Polygon, or Binance Smart Chain.

+# Related resource

+The code here is an extension of the `simple` contract in PatrickAlphaC [nft-mix](https://github.com/PatrickAlphaC/nft-mix) tutorial.
+Give this a read for more information and especially if you are interested in developing a contract which can generate random NFTs.

+I have also found the [OpenZeppelin Contracts Wizard](https://wizard.openzeppelin.com/) to be very useful.
+This wizard assumes you are using OpenZeppelin >= 4.x contracts while the contract here is based on OpenZepplin 3.x due to compatibility issues with Brownie.
+Nonetheless, it is generally a useful place to start when looking to add new features to an NFT contract.

 ## Prerequisites

 The following are required: